Cosmo-Tech/cosmotech-api-java-client/docs/ScenariorunApi.md

 <a name="runScenario"></a>
 # **runScenario**
-> ScenarioRunBase runScenario(organizationId, workspaceId, scenarioId)
+> ScenarioRun runScenario(organizationId, workspaceId, scenarioId)

 run a ScenarioRun for the Scenario